superduper-io/superduper/docs/core_components/models.md

 ## OpenAI

-Since OpenAI consists of calls to an external API, it's model definitions are slightly different:
+Since OpenAI consists of calls to an external API, its model definitions are slightly different:

 ```python
 from superduperdb.ext.openai import OpenAIEmbedding, OpenAIChatCompletion